-Whatever your plans, make sure to see some of these amazing places on your trip.
+So, whatever your plan are, make sure time to slot in some of these best things to do in Japan.
 It really is an incredible country to explore. 🇯🇵

 How to travel

 Getting to Japan: Okay, we all get how you’re going to get to Japan.
 Arrive by plane, boat, multi-coloured unicorn, whatever way you choose, just get there! 🚀